The-Osint-Toolbox/Search-Engines/README.md

 # <p>Search-Engines</p>
 <p>On this page you will find links to useful search engines.
 Some will be better suited to OSINT, others will be more focused towards privacy.
-Some are not traditional search engines and will be for particular types of searches.</p>
+Some are not traditional search engines and will be for particular types of searches.This is not an exhaustible list</p>
 <p>List of Search Engines.</p>
 <ul>
   <li>https://bing.com/</li>